alerner1/perfect-game-client/README.md

   * saving a recommendation changes the list of recommendations next time you generate it... that's nice but i didn't tell it to do that yet so why?
   * also shouldn't recommend a game if you've already played it or if it's on your saved recs list but yeah i didn't put that in yet soooo
-  * basically, fix quick recommendations and then add advanced recommendations functionality
+  * DONE basically, fix quick recommendations and then add advanced recommendations functionality
   * custom liked games is still pretty ugly, maybe fix that
-  * custom liked games should continue on to played games, currently getting an error until refresh
+  * custom liked games should continue on to played games, currently getting an error until refresh because it redirects wrong
   * say something if you have no owned games etc yet

+TUESDAY:
+  * need some validations up in here

+WEDNESDAY:
+  * record demo
+  * linkedin stuff